rabbirahat/sliding-window-protocol-simulation/README.md

 Server: Frame 1 received and acknowledged.\
 Client: Sending frames in the window [1 - 2]\
 Server: Frame 1 is out of order.
 Expecting frame 2.\
-Client: No acknowledgment for frame 1.
+Client: No acknowledgement for frame 1.
 Resending...\
 Client: Sending frames in the window [2 - 3]\
 Server: Frame 2 received and acknowledged.\
 Server: Frame 3 received and acknowledged.\
 Client: Sending frames in the window [3 - 4]\
 Server: Frame 3 is out of order.
 Expecting frame 4.\
-Client: No acknowledgment for frame 3.
+Client: No acknowledgement for frame 3.
 Resending...\
 Client: Sending frames in the window [4 - 5]\
 Server: Frame 4 received and acknowledged.\
 Client: All frames sent successfully!